andreobi/Modbus-RTU-Sniffer/README.md

 - A monitor to filter out the transfered data for 4 selected function codes and addresses.
 - A sniffer for 100 commuication packets.
 The sniffer could be started manually oder via a defined bus pattern.
 - The data shown in the browser can also be downloaded as a JSON file.
 - The Trigger Pattern & Mask will be compared to the modbus Data & Mask, so only 1 in the Mask matter.
 In case the hole Mask is set to 0 the Trigger will hit on each Packet.
+When the Trigger has a hit, the recording will start one modbus communication before the hit.

 Please have in mind:
 After changing an Input value you need to push the set Button in 5 sec, otherwise the data will be over written by the server.
 Only the Trigger and Mask Pattern are not synchronized.
 The set button will arm the trigger.

 The software uses some basic task management from the RTOS.
 - Task 1 capture data from the serial bus.
 Checks for frame end and frame length.